jupita-io/audio-websocket/README.md

 1. Beautify

-## List of NPM Packages used within the Jupita Twilio SDK -
+## List of NPM Packages used within the Jupita WebSocket SDK -
 1. dotenv

 1. @google-cloud/speech